 I would like to inform you that, happily, I submitted an abstract which has been accepted for the '1st International Conference on Agroecology, Transforming Agriculture & Food Systems Conference: Reducing Synthetic Pesticides and Fertilizers by Scaling up Agroecology and Promoting Ecological Organic Trade'.
-The conference holds from June 18th - 21st, 2019 at equipment provided for our previous extension studies in our laboratory in the Department of Zoology, UI.
+The conference holds from June 18th - 21st, 2019 at Safari Park Hotel, Nairobi Kenya.
+My students and I have been making use of the materials and equipment provided for our previous extension studies in our laboratory in the Department of Zoology, UI.
 We have USAID/ USDA to thank for this.